Psalm 26 – Standing in an Even Place

 And I have walked in Your truth.

 a.
-Vindicate me, O LORD: Like many of David’s psalms, this song was written from a time of great trouble.
-He here pleaded for God to vindicate him, presumably from his enemies.
+Vindicate me, O Lord: Like many of David’s psalms, this song was written from a time of great trouble.
+He here pleaded for God to vindicate him, presumably by his enemies.
 The request carries with it the implication that David himself was unable to vindicate himself or had chosen not to.

 i.
 “It is not David’s reputation in the eyes of other people that concerns him but rather God’s reputation that he covets.”
 (Boice)

 b.
 For I have walked in my integrity.
-I have also trusted in the LORD; I shall not slip: David had confidence that God would answer his prayer and vindicate him, because he had faith in God (trusted in the LORD) that was demonstrated by a faithful life (I have walked in my integrity).
+I have also trusted in the Lord; I shall not slip: David had confidence that God would answer his prayer and vindicate him, because he had faith in God (trusted in the Lord) which he demonstrated by a faithful life (I have walked in my integrity).
 Therefore, despite his present difficulty, he could say, “I shall not slip.”

 i.
 The request to examine, prove, and try refers mainly to the inward working of a man or woman – the mind and the heart.

 d.
 For Your lovingkindess is before my eyes, and I have walked in Your truth: David here again combined the ideas of trusting in God and His mercy (God’s lovingkindness), and in his demonstrated life of faith (I have walked in Your truth).